 Travel papers and visas

-Any Bulgarian citizen holding a regular passport is required to have an entry visa.
-Visa can be obtained at the North Korean Embassy in Sofia.
+All Bulgarian citizens holding regular passports need entry visas.
+The same can be obtained at the Embassy of the DPRK in Sofia.

-Holders of diplomatic and service passports travel visa-free.
+Holders of official and diplomatic passports travel visa-free.

 Bulgarian identity documents

 Bulgarian citizens who wish to apply for Bulgarian identity documents may do so at the Consular Office of the Embassy of the Republic of Bulgaria in the People's Republic of China.

 Legalizations and Certifications

 Bulgaria and the DPRK have signed a legal assistance agreement, under which documents/deeds drawn up in either country do not require further legalization to serve before the authorities of the other country.

 Entrance fee (upon arrival at the airport in Pyongyang) — about EUR 11.